-Keep in mind that tight-fitting clothing and hot baths/showers may irritate the skin and increase itching and swelling.
+Keep in mind that tight-fitting clothing and hot baths/showers may irritate the hives further and increase itching and swelling.
 Also, if Dr. Baxter identifies a possible trigger (e.g., a certain drug or food allergy), you should avoid any exposure to it.

 Contact Dr. Baxter